 Derived from recycled hardwood, this all-natural material undergoes a few extra steps to provide the kiddos with a safe and toxic-free playing surface.
 After the hardwood material is broken down, the product passes through a series of large magnets and screens to remove any foreign or hazardous objects.
 Due to the prevalence of chemicals in certain treated woods, Chatt Soil’s offering is not produced from wood pallets.
-This ensuring it is 100% free from any harmful chemicals.
-For additional peace-of-mind, all of our Kid-Safe mulch is certified by the International Playground Equipment Manufacturers Association (IPEMA).
+This ensures it is 100% free from any harmful chemicals.
+For additional peace of mind, all of our Kid-Safe mulch is certified by the International Playground Equipment Manufacturers Association (IPEMA).

 While adding mulch is aesthetically pleasing and inhibits weed growth, there are a few drawbacks that you should be aware of when considering it:

-- It can be a potential hiding places for harmful insects and/or rodents
+- It can be a potential hiding place for harmful insects and/or rodents

 - Over-mulching can suffocate your plants by overheating the soil and depriving them of light